-Steve Flaraty, Dr. Steve Flaherty, pictured right.
-Dr. Steve Flaherty, above right, recognized above by the Taxpayers Association of Indian River County, recently sent out an email to its members, as a service, with information on the forthcoming election process.
-Dr. Flaherty copied most of the information from the Supervisor of Elections website, https://www.voteindianriver.com/.
-The information … Continue reading Marc Mucher, Indian River County, Fl Taxpayer Assoc.
+Dr. Steve Flaherty, pictured right.
+Dr. Steve Faherty, above right, who has been recognized for his community service by the Taxpayers Association of Indian River County, recently sent out an email to many of its members, in a general post to the public, as a service, with information on the forthcoming election process.
+[Mr. Faherty … Continue reading Mark Mucher, Indian River County, Fl Taxpayer Assoc.
 Board Member Incites Societal Division.

 On June 11 2020 Florida Gov. Ron DeSantis unveiled a plan that expected K-12 schools to reopen in August at "full capacity.”
 On July 7 President Trump said: "So we're very much going to put pressure on Governors and everybody else to open the schools, to get them open...We're going to be putting aloe of pressure … Continue reading It Would Have be Helpful if Our Government Released School Re-Opening Guidelines Like Indian River County, FL?